Keeping you Safe

 There are always positives that can be found, even if it doesn't feel like it sometimes.
 Find the good in others, the situation, and yourself.
 "Things could be worse" can feel dismissive or inconsiderate of what a person might be going through.
 "Things could be better" can make it harder to appreciate what you have right now.
 So go easy on others, and go easy on yourself.
 Accept each day as a blessing to be enjoyed now, and leave tomorrow's worries for tomorrow.

-*Adrenal fatigue is not actually a medical term, and there is currently no evidence to show that the adrenal gland (which produces adrenaline - one of the hormones responsible for the "fight-flight" response) gets tired.
+*Adrenal fatigue is contested as to whether it is actually a medical term, and there is currently no evidence to show that the adrenal gland (which produces adrenaline - one of the hormones responsible for the "fight-flight" response) gets tired.
 Instead what is more likely to cause the symptoms commonly clustered together under the banner of adrenal fatigue are a number of things happening in the body relating to stress, hormones, the immune system, digestive system and many others.

 For example with chronic stress: